 MVWSD is investing in hiring a Director of Equity.
 The Equity Director is charged with assisting the Superintendent in the development and implementation of proactive diversity, equity, and inclusion initiatives to support the district plans.
 MVWSD is also developing an Equity Framework that will become the District's tool to ensure that all programs - old or new do not lead to disparities among student groups.

-MVWSD has a significant achievement gap.
+MVWSD has a significant achievement gap between the English Learner and Socio-Economically Disadvantaged students as compared to the All student group.
 In addition, the District was found to be disproportionate with the percentage of Hispanic/Latino students qualifying for special education services in the category of specific learning disability.
-Data also shows that that the majority of our underrepresented students are not in our accelerated math pathways or achieving at the same levels as their peers.
+Data also shows that the majority of our underrepresented students are not in our accelerated math pathways or achieving at the same levels as their peers.
 Additionally, we have systems in place that reinforce academic disparities among student groups like double block math for highest achieving students and not having equitable policies for enrollment into our choice schools.
-These data points indicate the need for the District to be intentional about

-Equity and have an equity lens as we review or implement policies and programs.
-We believe that investing in a Director of Equity we will be able to provide inclusive and equitable programs, stop creating academic disparities, and improve educational outcomes for students.
+These data points indicate the need for the District to be intentional about Equity and have an equity lens as we review or implement policies and programs.
+We expect this action to be effective because by investing in a Director of Equity we will be able to provide inclusive and equitable programs, stop creating academic disparities, and improve educational outcomes for all students but more so for our English Learners, Foster Youth, and Socio-Economically Disadvantaged students.